The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 You can continue to edit your application while waiting for your draft review feedback.
 However, please be aware that depending on the volume of draft review requests, staff may not be able to provide feedback.
 In the unlikely event that this might happen, it is up to you to ensure that you submit your application before the submission deadline.

-You are strongly encouraged to make your draft review request well before that review deadline to give staff sufficient time to provide quality feedback as well as you time to update your application.
+You are strongly encouraged to make your draft review request well before the deadline to give staff sufficient time to provide quality feedback and to allow yourself enough time to update your application.
 You will be unable to request a review after the deadline has been passed.

 Before you submit your application, you will need to read and confirm that you understand the terms and conditions outlined in the following sections:

-A Grants Officer can provide clarification if required.
+A project officer can provide clarification if required.

-In the event that your grant application is successful, do you give the Department of Local Government, Sport and Cultural Industries permission to pass your primary phone number and/or email address on to the media?
+In the event that your grant application is successful, do you give the department permission to pass your primary phone number and/or email address on to the media?

 If your activity directly involves children, or if you and/or key personnel in the activity will be responsible for, or supervising children, you must confirm your understanding and compliance with current legislative requirements related to working with children.
 Refer to the Working with Children Check website for more information.